 Revelation 2:9 - I know your works, tribulation, and poverty (but you are rich)...

 It will become clear in a few verses that the works of the church at Smyrna relate to enduring persecution, because the Lord promises a reward to them for being faithful to Him even unto death (Revelation 2:10).
 The "tribulation" that Smyrna was going through led to physical poverty.
 Many believe that the guild, or union structure, of Smyrna's economy may have led to persecution of the Christians there.

 Some believe that the unions boycotted Christian services, driving believers in Smyrna into poverty.
 Being in poverty, yet rich is a paradox, but Jesus was speaking in terms of the spiritual versus the physical.
-Paul and James spoke about the spiritual riches that believers can look forward to, regardless of what we might have to endure physically:
+Paul and James spoke about the spiritual riches that believers can look forward to, regardless of what they might have to endure physically:

 2 Corinthians 6:4-10 - But in all things we commend ourselves as ministers of God: in much patience, in tribulations, in needs, in distresses, in stripes, in imprisonments, in tumults, in labors, in sleeplessness, in fastings; by purity, by knowledge, by longsuffering, by kindness, by the Holy Spirit, by sincere love, by the word of truth, by the power of God, by the armor of righteousness on the right hand and on the left, by honor and dishonor, by evil report and good report; as deceivers, and yet true; as unknown, and yet well known; as dying, and behold we live; as chastened, and yet not killed; as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things.